farhi/matlab-process/README.md

 - Name            The name of the process
 - StopFcn         Executed when process is stopped/killed.
 - TimeOut         Time [s] after which process is killed if not done.
-- TimerFcn        Executed everytime the refresh function is used.
+- TimerFcn        Executed every time the refresh function is used.
 - UserData        User area.
 - command         The command associated to the process.
 - creationDate    Creation date (start).